AlunCallenderPhoto_PipWilcox_077__E9A3086.jpeg

 Together with her Qigong teachings, as a qualified clinical aromatherapist and integrative women's health coach, Pen is passionate about empowering women to embody their innate wisdom through a deeper connection with their body and psyche.
 Pen tells us: “I believe we are all beautiful and unique individuals where there isn't a one-size fits all approach to our health and wellbeing, and we have a responsibility to advocate for ourselves by accessing our inner knowing.
 I share practices that help you connect with your intuition so that they can be intimately weaved into your own personal story.
 Because we are our own best teachers.”

-Pen radiates a gentle, warm energy, she contributed so generously to our inaugural MYM Advent Illuminations in 2019 and she has been a lovely source of nourishment for this community.
+Pen radiates a gentle, warm energy and she has been a lovely source of nourishment for this community.
 Pen played a key role in establishing our fortnightly book group and she has led oodles of wonderful live sessions for us on topics as diverse as Tarot, Essential Oils, Qigong, Breast Health - and all of that goodness remains in the Members Library.
 Her workshop, Tarot for Wellbeing, resulted in an excitable flurry of tarot deck purchases amongst us and was one of the most popular live sessions MYM has ever run!!

 Pen returned to full-time employment in 2022, which meant that her time became much less spacious than it was.
 So, after the huge pleasure of having Pen’s involvement in Middle Years Monday for a couple of years, in early 2023 she stepped down from her position as one of my righthand women.
 I have deeply appreciated Pen’s supportive presence, she leaves a warm glow behind and her magic is forever woven into the tapestry of Middle Years Monday.
 One of the things I will always be grateful to Pen for is her immense belief in me and in Middle Years Monday - her generous feedback and encouragement helped to carry me through some of the inevitable wobbles that accompanied the early days of my journey as the Founder of MYM.